 Wind erosion, or more properly the erosion of soil by wind, is the removal of soil particles by wind.
-Wind erosion removes topsoil, the layer most exposed to wind and the soil layer best fitted to support life.
+Wind erosion removes topsoil, the most layer most exposed to wind and the soil layer best fitted to support life.
 Any reduction in the quantity of topsoil reduces the soil's ability to produce a crop by reducing its fertility and its ability to accept and store water and air.
 The eventual deposition of eroded soil may occur in areas unsuited for this deposition.
 Each further loss of soil may compound the concern.

 The wind erosion risk data was provided by Agriculture and Agri-Food Canada (PFRA) by using the Manitoba soils layer and the Soil Landscapes of Canada.
 Wind erosion risk is based on bare soil conditions and is dependant on surface texture, structure, soil erodibility, sheltered distance and wind velocity.
-As a means of determining areas with potential wind erosion risks a grading system was established and a map created to illustrate where the varying wind erosion risk areas are within the LSR watershed (Figure 4).
+As a means of determining areas with potential wind erosion risks a grading system was established and a map created to illustrate where the varying wind erosion risk areas are within the SR watershed (Figure 4).
 The grading system includes five classes, which have been based on bare unprotected soil; Negligible, Low, Moderate, High and Severe.

-Identification of wind erosion risk areas for the Little Saskatchewan River River Watershed is based on reconnaissance level soil mapping.
+Identification of wind erosion risk areas for the Shell River River Watershed is based on reconnaissance level soil mapping.
 Detailed soil survey information is not available for this watershed.
 As a result, the mapping cannot be used to obtain site specific information.
 Areas of high risk will exist in areas of land generally considered to be low risk.
 Areas of low risk will exist in areas of land considered to be high risk.

-The majority of the LSR watershed falls in the low wind erosion risk category or negligible categories.
-Areas with high erosion risk exist in the northern part of the watershed in areas with sandy soils.
-High and severe erosion risks exist in the southern part of the watershed in areas with sandy soils (Figure 4).
+The majority of the SR watershed falls in the low wind erosion risk category or negligible categories.
+Some areas of high or moderate wind erosion risk occur along the Shell and Assiniboine Rivers.
+(Figure 4).
 Appropriate management practices are especially important on these soils.